-Persons ordered to give security for good behaviour or maintaining peace offence carries a minimum of seven years imprisonment • Persons detained under any • Magistrate may order in other cases collection from any arrested person to aid criminal investigation preventive detention law On the order of Magistrate, from any person (not just an arrested person) to aid investigation Persons who may require/ direct collection of data Investigating officer, officer in charge of a police station, or of rank Sub-Inspector or above Magistrate Officer in charge of a police station, or of rank Head Constable or above.
+Persons ordered to give security for good behaviour or maintaining offence carries a minimum of seven years imprisonment Magistrate may order in other cases collection from any arrested person to aid criminal investigation Persons detained under any preventive detention law On the order of Magistrate, from any person (not just an arrested person) to aid investigation Persons who may require/ direct collection of data Investigating officer, officer in charge of a police station, or of rank Sub-Inspector or above Magistrate Officer in charge of a police station, or of rank Head Constable or above.
 In addition, a Head Warder of a prison Metropolitan Magistrate or Judicial Magistrate of first class.
-In case of persons required to maintain good behaviour or peace, the Executive Magistrate earning Study LS) Key Findings: • 37 per such as • While 3 skills", • At the limited • In num s identifying numbers, while 11 per cent " 15 per cent lacked "basic skills" in Engli 21 per cent had sufficient skills, while 34 national level, 11 per cent did not have skills; 42 per cent had sufficient skills; an heracy, Tamil Nadu, at 29 per cent, had t e "limited" foundational numeracy skills, "lack the most basic knowledge and skills" sh, 30 per cent were found to have "limit per cent had fairly superior skills. the basic grade-level skills; 37 per cent h • Among per cer Assam, Chhattisgarh and Gujarat (18 per g other Indian languages, the proportion nt in Marathi, 20 per cent in Bengali, 17 p cent in Tamil, and 25 per cent in Urdu.
-Readin learni n g with Understanding and Numeracy), th ng.
-Bharat (National Initiative for Proficiency the Centre's scheme to improve foundation National Initiat ive for Proficiency in Reading with Under rstanding and Numeracy (NIPUN Bharat)
+In case of persons required to maintain good behaviour or peace, the Executive Magistrate oundational earning Study LS) the National Constraints Key Findings: 37 persuch at a such at a skills", At the limited In num not constraints Among per cent 42 per Utility of the Findings The findings cent of students enrolled in Class III haves s identifying numbers, while 11 per cent of 15 per cent lacked "basic skills" in Engli 21 per cent had sufficient skills, while 34 national level, 11 per cent did not have I skills; 42 per cent had sufficient skills; an heracy, Tamil Nadu, at 29 per cent, had to mplete the most basic grade-level task Assam, Chhattisgarh and Gujarat (18 per g other Indian languages, the proportion nt in Marathi, 20 per cent in Bengali, 17 p cent in Tamil, and 25 per cent in Urdu.
+Indings: hdings will set the baseline for NIPUN I e "limited" foundational numeracy skills, "lack the most basic knowledge and skills" sh, 30 per cent were found to have "limite per cent had fairly superior skills. the basic grade-level skills; 37 per cent ha d 10 per cent had superior skills. he maximum number of students who cou s, followed by Jammu and Kashmir (28 p - o -